chaoming0625/NumpyDL/README.rst

 NumpyDL: Deep Learning Library based on Numpy
 =============================================

-NumpyDL is a simple deep learning library based on pure Python/Numpy.
- Its main features are:
+NumpyDL is a simple deep learning library based on pure Python/Numpy.Its main features are:

 * Pure python + numpy
 * API like Keras deep learning library